grantfalvo/grantfalvo.github.io/index.md

 ![cumulative_nee_ytd_plot](/cumulative_nee_ytd_plot.png){: width="600" }

-This figure shows the cumulative net ecosystem exchange (NEE) of the Northern High Latitude Region.
-It is produced with near real time remote sensing and meteorological data and an ecosystem model.
+This figure shows the cumulative net ecosystem exchange (NEE) of the Northern High Latitude Region for the year 2024.
+It is produced with an ecosystem model driven by near real time remote sensing and meteorological data.
+Points show monitoring sites used for calibration and validation.

 ![NEE_ytd_plot](/NEE_ytd_plot.png){: width="900" }